Bantamlak12/alx-low_level_programming/0x09-static_libraries/README.md

 ## **libmy.a**

 <p>This file is archive, a static library.
-Different '.c' files with the above functions are wrapped up as an object '.o' files. so it's easier to share the codes between projectes.
+Different `.c` files with the above functions are wrapped up as an object `.o` files. so it's easier to share the codes between projectes.
 Let's see how to make a static library</p>